Alcohol and Drugs in the Workplace

 Dilute specimen – A urine specimen that has creatinine and specific gravity values that are lower than expected for human urine.

-Illegal drugs – All controlled substances, designer drugs, and other drugs not placed in any schedule by the federal government that are not being used or possessed under the supervision of a licensed health care professional.
+Illegal drugs – All controlled substances, controlled substance analogues, cannabinoids (including cannabidiol (CBD) products that contain unlawful amounts of THC), marijuana extracts, synthetic drugs, designer drugs, and other substances that are not being used or possessed under or in accordance with the supervision of a licensed health care professional’s prescription or whose use or possession is otherwise unlawful under the federal Controlled Substances Act.
 (Controlled substances are listed in Schedules I-V of 21 U.S.C. § 812 and 21 C.F.R.
 Part 1308.)

 Medical Review Officer (MRO) – A licensed physician who has knowledge, training and clinical experience regarding substance abuse disorders and who will, among other things, review candidates' and employees' positive drug test results and evaluate any medical explanations for such results.